howtographql/howtographql/content/backend/graphql-node-typescript/0-introduction.md

 also allow you to check the permissions of your users for certain API operations.

-Next, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding filtering and pagination capabalities to it.
+Next, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding filtering and pagination capabilities to it.

 Let's get started 🚀